720 W 71st Street S Tulsa, OK 74132

 • Offer Helpful Recommendations: Your doctor can also provide a few suggestions that will help you reduce your skin cancer risk, including wearing protective clothing and hats and using a sunscreen every day.
 It's also important to conduct your own skin cancer screening every month.
 If you notice any changes in your skin, call your skin cancer doctor right away.

 • Diagnose and Treat Skin Cancer: If your doctor does see a suspicious spot, he or she will remove all or part of it and send it to a laboratory for testing.
 The skin growth could be benign (non-cancerous), pre-cancerous or cancerous.
 If the spot is cancerous, your skin cancer doctor can recommend treatments that may include freezing, applying topical medications, removing the cancerous cells with a scalpel, or using Mohs surgery, a skin-preserving surgery that minimizes scars.
+Some cases of confirmed skin cancer may require referral for radiation or referral to another specialist such as an oncologist.

 Tulsa Location